peter88213/nv_xx/docs/book_view.md

 > **Hint**
 >
-> Even if you don\'t need specific dates for your story, specifying a
+> Even if you don't need specific dates for your story, specifying a
 > reference date might be helpful.
 Thus, a day of the week can be
 > displayed along with the unspecific date,
 > and ages can be calculated for related characters.